Planning a trip to the Great Smoky Mountains in fall?

 Attend the Smoky Mountain Harvest Festival in Gatlinburg

 Gatlinburg’s Harvest Festival is one of the biggest fall festivals in the Smokies region.

 The Festival lasts from mid September to mid November and has a variety of events to enjoy Autumn in the Smokies.

 During the festival, you will find charming harvest and fall-themed décor throughout the town of Gatlinburg: pumpkins, scarecrows, fall wreaths, and pinecones galore!

-You will find storytelling events with the Appalachians in period costumes narrating about life in the region and local legends.
+You will find storytelling events where Appalachians dressed in period costumes narrate about early settler life in the region and share local legends.

 Take a Fontana Lake Fall Foliage Cruise

 One of the most underrated attractions in the Smokies is the Fontana Lake located near Bryson City, North Carolina.